extwiii/Votapp-Nodejs/README.md

 # Then simply start your app
 node server.js

-# Or, if you can use gulp
+# Or, You can use gulp, it will also run mocha for test
 gulp
 ```